john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 An additional challenge that we'll introduce relates to the computational efficiency of the denoising technique.
 Given the volume of images to preprocess, our focus will be the methods that have linear time complexity or better.

+### Image Denoising Methods

-Since there is no single unique solution x to the denoising model above, our problem is ill-posed.
-Yet, the literature is replete with techniques for estimating $\hat{x}$.
-We'll introduce a few of the most commonly used, and computationally efficient, techniques, which are roughly classified as spatial domain methods and transform domain methods.
+Image denoising is roughly classified into two categories: spatial domain methods and transform domain methods.

-#### Spatial Domain Methods

 Spatial domain methods remove noise by replacing image pixels with values derived from the pixel values in neighboring pixels.
-These are further classified into spatial domain filtering and variational denoising methods.
+These are further classified into spatial domain filtering and variational denoising.

-##### Spatial Domain Filtering

 The vast range of spatial domain filters is further classified into linear and non-linear filters.
 The original linear filters, MeanFilter and GaussianFilter are simple, computationally efficient, and intuitive.
 Non-linear filters such as the MedianFilter and Non-Local Means Filter reduce noise while preserving edges and textures from the original image.

 ###### MeanFilter